MicrosoftDocs/mslearn-staticwebapp/README.md

 This repository contains apps that can be used with as a starting point for some MS Learn Modules. because everyone has their own preference for their JavaScript frameworks/library, you can choose which one you prefer.

-The vacations theme is used throughout the app.
+The shopping theme is used throughout the app.

 ## Contents